tomstreeter/crankykit/README.md

       The location of the non-public files are not required to be in the parent of the web root.
       The only thing that's required is that the directory of the non-public files are reachable via a relative path from the public web root.
 7. The `/media' directory will be created in the public web root.
+It can be deleted at any time and it will be regenerated as needed.
 8. A `/storage` directory has been added as a sibling to `/content` and `/ site` to contain `/accounts`, `/cache`, and `/sessions`.
    These subdirectories should be writable by the web server.
 10. An `/assets` directory has been added to the public web root to hold CSS, JS, fonts, and graphics.
+A basic CSS scaffold is included.